DUNE-DAQ/lbrulibs/docs/README.md

 Note - due to the need for a more configurable fake trigger implementation in readout this test will produce numerous warnings for failed trigger requests.
 These can be safely ignored.

-To use nanorc instead (requires changes from nightly - tested on version from 24th Oct 2021) use:
+To use nanorc instead use:

     python -m minidaqapp.nanorc.mdapp_multiru_gen --host-ru localhost -o . --number-of-data-producers 1 --frontend-type pacman --trigger-window-before-ticks 2500000 --trigger-window-after-ticks 2500000 --trigger-rate-hz 1.0 --enable-raw-recording mdapp_4proc_pacman_1Hz_pt1second_mode3